How to stop Chrome battery drain on Mac

 7. Find heavy memory consumers on your Mac

-- Inspect Heavy-memory consumers and Launch Agents.
+- Inspect Heavy-memory consumers and click Quit to shut down heavy processes.

 8. Turn off automatic syncing